 This stone can be devastating to freshwater enclosures.
 Softwater-dependent inhabitants will quickly perish as inevitable water parameters arise from the usage of Marble Rocks.
 The acidic water these types of tanks establish will cause the rock to weather prematurely leading to possibly collapsing.

 The density of Marble is another precaution to worry about.
 Heavier stones like these will need to be placed securely to prevent damage if falling occurs within the vivarium.
 Never place the rock on the bare bottom of the tank or up against the side glass.
 The concentrated levels of pressure focused on the edge of the rock could cause the glass to crack.

 Marble Rock is a rather expensive stone to buy in large sizes.
 Luckily for us hobbyists, it can be acquired for a reasonable price when purchased as crushed stone.
 The scale of this size is suitable for aquarium/terrarium use as either a substrate or hardscape material.
 Click the image below to find out more about the current price and other relative info:

 Marble Rock Recommendations

 Here are a few more useful tips when working with Marble Rock for the first time.
 Inspect the rocks to see what type of Marble has been acquired.
-Based on the color as well as sturdiness of the stone, you should be able to identify the possible minerals compacted into the formation of this rock.
+Based on the color as well as the sturdiness of the stone, you should be able to identify the possible minerals compacted into the formation of this rock.
 Before placing this stone in any type of vivarium, always soak the stone and do a visual assessment to assure there are no pest or toxic minerals contained within the rock.
-As usual, clean the rocks to remove access dust or lose particles from the surface.
+As usual, clean the rocks to remove access dust or loose particles from the surface.